 To this very day, I regret not taking Dr. Kuzner up on his offer.
 However, over several years, when I would write, whether it were a personal letter, a business letter, messing around with a book review or the like, people would always remark about how my writing “captivated” them.

 The big decision to become a writer and forsake a life of physical labor and regular paychecks came when a work related accident rendered me disabled.
-The doctors said I would never walk properly again, and with a number of health issues; hearing loss, coronary disease, spinal arthritis, nerve damage, diabetes, hypertension, and issues with cholesterol and allergies, heading back to construction work would not have been a wise decision.
+The doctors said I would never walk properly again, and with a number of health issues; hearing loss, coronary disease, spinal arthritis, nerve damage, diabetes, hypertension, and issues with cholesterol and allergies, heading back to construction work and a security position that required certain physical would not have been a wise decision.

-I was advised by my physicians to, “Go on disability and bide your time.”
+I was advised by my physicians to, “… go on disability and bide your time.”
 I would not accept those terms.
 I set up a meeting with the Illinois Department of Rehabilitation Services.
-I spent several days testing and the tests concluded I scored in the 99 percentile for writing and the 97 percentile for teaching.
-My scores were so impresive, I was offered a grant to attend college and earn a degree.
+I spent several days testing and when the exams concluded I scored in the 99th percentile for writing and the 97th percentile for teaching.
+My scores were so impressive I was offered a grant to attend college and earn a degree.

 As a writer, I have been entrusted with the most powerful thing known to humanity, the power of the written word.
 I aim to embrace, appreciate, and conduct my position as a writer in the most honorable, virtuous, and uplifting way – the only way I know how, honestly and without shame!